ultimape/smartHAuS/docs/smartHAuS_initial-design.md

 ###Focus:

-Easy to use
+Easy to use -> Usability of a product leads to a good user experience.

-Expandable
-Cheap
+Expandable -> Flexibility improves value proposition.

+Cheap Hardware -> Consumer adoptions requires low cost implementation.

-Power Efficient
+Power Efficient -> Intended to run continuously.
-Ethernet -> high bandwidth and large user-base

 ###Intended Features: